Small Bathroom Lighting Tips: Make Any Space Shine with the Right Lighting

 Related: 6 Ways to Maximize Bathroom Space

 If you’re dealing with a space where you don’t have a lot of room for fixtures to hang, you might consider recessed lighting.
-This can be a great way to add task lighting and brighten a space without having to have a fixture protruding into the room.
+This can be a great way to add task lighting and brighten a space without having a fixture protruding into the room.
 Track and pendant lighting, when you have the room, are great for task lighting.
 They can be installed in precise locations to provide the exact amount of light needed, making them a great choice for a small bathroom.

 What Kind of Light Bulbs Should I Use in the Bathroom?